Sergio Quintero

-Sergio Saúl Quintero Chavez (born 9 May 1999) is an Ecuadorian footballer who plays as a defensive midfielder for Ecuadorian Serie A side Aucas.
+Sergio Saúl Quintero Chavez (born 9 May 1999) is an Ecuadorian footballer who plays as a defensive midfielder for CS Emelec.

 Quintero goes by the nickname La Máquina which means The Machine.

 Club career

 Early years

 Born and raised in San Lorenzo, Quintero left his native town at the age of 12 to try out at Independiente del Valle.
 However, he was rejected and returned to San Lorenzo to study.

 When Quintero was 16 years old, the national team went to do some tests in San Lorenzo, where Quintero later became one out of six selected players.
 The six players, including Quintero, went on trials at several clubs, however, they were rejected by them all.
 Quintero then ended up joining Cumbayá FC.
 He got his debut for the club and played there for one year.

 Later years and international career

 After leaving Cumbayá, Quintero moved to Ibarra and later went on a trial at Mushuc Runa, who wanted to sign him, but couldn't register him.

 Quintero continued to study in Ibarra and ended up joining Imbabura SC, also in Ibarra, at the age of 17 in 2017.
 Quintero suddenly got the opportunity to show himself of to the U-20 national team.
 After getting his debut for the U-20 national team in November 2018, he was also summoned to the 2019 South American U-20 Championship-playing squad, who ended up winning the tournament.
 In May–June 2019, he was also a part of the bronze-winning U-20 national team in the 2019 FIFA U-20 World Cup.

 He ended up staying at Imbabura until the end of 2019.